cybozu-go/meows/docs/commands.md

-      --logtostderr                        log to standard error instead of files (default true) --metrics-bind-address string        The address the metric endpoint binds to. (default ":8080") -o, --organization-name string           The GitHub organization name -r, --repository-names strings           The GitHub repository names, separated with comma.
-      --runner-image string                The image of runner container (default "quay.io/cybozu/meows-runner:latest") --runner-manager-interval duration   Interval to watch and delete Pods. (default 1m0s) --skip_headers                       If true, avoid header prefixes in the log messages
+      --logtostderr                        log to standard error instead of files (default true) --metrics-bind-address string        The address the metric endpoint binds to. (default ":8080") -o, --organization-name string           The GitHub organization name --runner-image string                The image of runner container (default "quay.io/cybozu/meows-runner:latest") --runner-manager-interval duration   Interval to watch and delete Pods. (default 1m0s) --skip_headers                       If true, avoid header prefixes in the log messages